Horse and cattle - three-piece brands

 Owners of a registered brand or registered earmark must submit a brand return form annually in January.
 Brands may be cancelled if owners do not submit these returns.

-- Find out about manufacturers and suppliers of branding irons and earmarking pliers in your local area.
+- Find manufacturers and suppliers of branding irons and earmarking pliers in your local area.

 - Learn about cross-branding rules.

-- Find out how to submit your brands online or search the brands database.
+- Find out how to submit your brand return online or search the brands database.

 - Contact our Customer Service Centre.